 At St Rose, we believe a blended learning approach enhances the children's learning experience both within school and at home.
 The homework that will be set for the children will be an extension of the skills they have learnt within the classroom, therefore helping to continue and consolidate their learning across the curriculum.
-The children use BGFL daily within the classroom and have access to a many of the resources I provide in the lessons.
+The children use BGFL daily within the classroom and have access to a many of the resources we provide in the lessons.
 As a result, they also have access to this at home and can therefore use these to support their home learning.

 Daily Homework Tasks

 Children benefit from daily reading.
 It not only develops their fluency and understanding, but also enables their imagination to grow which then feeds into their writing.
 In addition, regular practise of times tables is essential for Mathematics.
 In light of this, the children in Year 5 are expected to read daily, and log it onto Boom Reader, along with daily practise on Times Table Rockstars.

 Homework will be set within BGFL and will consist of 2 elements - a forms quiz that they should complete online and a task that they should complete separately.